 - Using a small wire basket for retrieval

 - Mechanical Fragmentation

 Salivary gland tumors require surgery for treatment.
 This generally involves removal of the affected saliva gland including the tumor.

-Dr. Rohn and Dr. Gamble are ENT, sinus, and head and neck surgeons with offices located in Plano and Dallas.
+Dr. Rohn, Dr. Gamble and Dr. Kubala are ENT, sinus, and head and neck surgeons with offices located in Plano and Dallas.
 If you would like to schedule an appointment with our office, please call our Plano office at 972-378-0633 or Dallas office at 214-239-1641.